smart-edge-open/ido-specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 ### Selecting cluster networking plugins (CNI)

-> Note: When using non-default CNI (default is kube-ovn) remember to add CNI's networks (CIDR for pods and other CIDRs used by the CNI) to `proxy_os_noproxy` in `group_vars/all/10-default.yml`

-In order to customize which CNI are to be deployed for the Network Edge cluster edit `kubernetes_cnis` variable in `group_vars/all/10-default.yml` file.
+In order to customize which CNI are to be deployed for the Network Edge cluster edit `kubernetes_cnis` variable in `group_vars/all/10-open.yml` file.
 CNIs are applied in requested order.
 By default `kube-ovn` and `calico` are set up (with `multus` in between):
 ```yaml